Bobby Trivigno: Professional

 On April 1, 2022, following the completion of his collegiate career, Trivigno signed as an undrafted free agent to a two-year, entry-level contract with the New York Rangers and was assigned to the Hartford Wolf Pack for the end of the 2021-22 season.
 He scored 1 goal and had 2 assists in 11 games for Hartford.
 According to Hartford assistant coach Casey Torres, speaking before the 2022-23 season, "The last weekend [of the 2021-22 season], he had a really good weekend stretch, players on the other team wanted to kill him.
 I think that’s part of his game.
 He brings such intensity and such fire that it makes people want to hate him, but I think that’s a good attribute.
 Sounds like he had a really good summer training off the ice, he’s added some muscle.
 He’s certainly doing everything in his power to give himself a shot."
-He was expected to compete for a position on the Rangers for the 2022-23 season but his size may be an impediment.
+He was expected to compete for a position on the Rangers for the 2022-23 season but the Rangers never gave him a chance.
 He started the 2022-23 preseason with the Rangers but was assigned to the Hartford Wolf Pack before the season began.

+At the conclusion of his contract with the Rangers, Trivigno left the club as a free agent and was signed his first contract abroad in agreeing to a one-year contract with Swedish club, Brynäs IF of the Swedish Hockey League (SHL), on July 25, 2024.